Does your diet influence stress? The short answer: yes, poor diet and stress are linked.

 When you’re stressed, blood flow through your body and to your heart is reduced.
 This can weaken your heart, and decrease your brain health.
 When you eat well, the nutrients from food can come to the rescue and help restore that flow.
 But, of course, if you eat poorly, you’ll double your damage.

-Can Eating Processed Foods Increase Stress in Your Life?
+Can Eating Processed Foods Increase Problems of Diet and Stress in Your Life?

 Artificial sweeteners are even worse: they get you hooked on the taste of sweetness, which causes your body to crave it.
 You’re going to want to crash your diet and feast on sweets if you’ve trained your brain too long to get used to their taste.